napakalas/pmr2vbox/README.rst

 `vboxtools <https://github.com/metatoaster/vboxtools>`_.
 Documentation
 on how these scripts actually work (and how to make them work) to come.

+The remaining of this document provides a rough outline what happens when ``gentoo/script.sh`` is executed for the PMR2 portion.

 PMR2 base system build instructions for Gentoo
 ----------------------------------------------